Invariant Keisler measures for omega-categorical structures: A strong independence theorem

 \end{theorem} \begin{proof} Let $\phi(x, b)$ and $\psi(x, c)$ isolate $\mathrm{tp}(a_0/Ab)$ and $\mathrm{tp}(a_1/Ac)$ respectively.
 Let $\chi(x)$ isolate $\mathrm{tp}(a_i/A)$, and let $\mu_\chi$ be the $\mathrm{Aut}(M^{eq}/A)$ invariant Keisler measure induced by $\chi(x)$.
 We consider $\mu_\chi(\phi(x, b)\wedge \psi(x, c))$.
 By extension we can find $c'\equiv_A c$ such that $c'\indep{A}{}b$.
 Since non-forking independence implies weak algebraic independence, by Corollary \ref{aindepinv}

-But the former has positive measure by independent $3$-amalgamation (and $d$-independence being the same as non-forking independence).
+But the former has positive measure by the independence theorem over algebraically closed sets (and $d$-independence being the same as non-forking independence \cite{me}).
 Hence, $\phi(x, b)\wedge \psi(x, c)$ must have a realisation which is independent from $bc$ over $A$.
 Moreover, by \cite{me}, for $b\indep{A}{}c'$ we have that

 This yields the desired equation. \end{proof}